Security: Phishing Emails, Blocking Senders and Managing Junk Email

 Email spoofing is the creation of email messages with a forged sender address, usually with the intent to deceive the recipient into taking some action like clicking a link or downloading a file.
 There have been reports at OCADU of community members receiving email from a faculty member, or even the President, with an attachment containing a malicious payload.
-If you recognize the sender but the contents of the email look unusual - please contact the IT Help Desk - firstname.lastname@example.org
+If you recognize the sender but the contents of the email look unusual - please report to: firstname.lastname@example.org

 Consider the following example:

 Compare the sender’s name and the email address.
 Do you recognize them?
 Do they match?

 Look for the ocadu.ca domain, and correct email address.
 In the example above, neither match.